adoptium/aqa-tests/README.md

 #### How can you help?
 You can:
-- browse through the [openjdk-tests issues list](https://github.com/adoptium/aqa-tests/issues), select one, add a comment to claim it and ask questions
+- browse through the [aqa-tests issues list](https://github.com/adoptium/aqa-tests/issues), select one, add a comment to claim it and ask questions
 - browse through the [aqa-systemtest issues](https://github.com/adoptium/aqa-systemtest/issues) or [stf issues](https://github.com/adoptium/stf/issues), claim one with a comment and dig right in
 - triage live test jobs at [ci.adoptopenjdk.net](https://ci.adoptopenjdk.net), check out the [triage doc](https://github.com/adoptium/aqa-tests/blob/master/doc/Triage.md) for guidance
   - if you would like to regularly triage test jobs, you can optionally 'sign up for duty' via the [triage rotas](https://github.com/adoptium/aqa-tests/wiki/AdoptOpenJDK-Test-Triage-Rotas)